aknot242/nim-templating-lab-docs/docs/README.md

 As of the 2.16 (April 2024) release, NIM introduces Go templating to simplify creating and standardizing NGINX configurations.
 These config templates create an abstraction layer for NGINX configuration files, enabling users to provide parameters to generate a working configuration without needing a deep knowledge of NGINX syntax.
 These templates simplify configuring NGINX, enforce best practices for configurations, and enable self-service permissions for app development.

-In this lab we will introduce you to the design on the NIM templating system, as well as walk through using it to apply configuration changes to NGINX instances as different personae.
+In this lab we will introduce you to the design on the NIM templating system, as well as walk through using it to apply configuration changes to an NGINX instance as different personae.

 > Note: At the time of initial release, NIM ships with a single, general-purpose Base Template.
 In the future, NGINX aspires to create a vetted set of templates that users can import into NIM for direct consumption, or to be used as a starting point for further customization.